Framework for systematic flow manipulation by wind and hydrokinetic energy turbine arrays

-This system is solved using the $k-\epsilon$ turbulence model\footnote{Computations with a laminar flow model using a Reynolds number of 1000 revealed that the flow separates from the airfoil shapes at $\defaoa$ between 6-8$^\circ$.
-The $k-\epsilon$ model approximates the well-understood role of turbulence in maintaining an attached flow to $\defaoa=12^\circ$, and was chosen for that purpose. } built into the commercial software COMSOL \citep[see the][]{COMSOLCFD2016} for $0\le \perm \le 16$ and $\defaoa$ in the range -3--14$^\circ$.
-Both transient solutions starting from potential flow around the airfoils (which develops instantaneously in the start-up) and steady state solutions were computed in a box that approximated an infinite domain.
+This system is solved using the $k-\epsilon$ turbulence model \citep*[see][]{Launder1974} built into the commercial software COMSOL \citep[see the][]{COMSOLCFD2016} for $0\le \perm \le 16$ and $\defaoa$ in the range -3--14$^\circ$.
+Both transient solutions starting from potential flow around the airfoils (which develops instantaneously in the start-up) and steady state solutions were computed in a box that approximated an infinite domain\footnote{COMSOL allows setting a maximum time step, which we successively reduce and monitor the change in the extracted power.
+Once the change in the extracted power starts decreasing linearly with the maximum time-step, we conclude numerical convergence and use the solution with the smallest time step in our results.
+We also use an analogous method for ensuring convergence with the spatial resolution by successively halving the grid size.}.
 A sample transient solution is shown in the Supplementary Material - Movie 1.
 In the region of extent comparable to the array dimension, the (mean turbulent) flow approaches a steady state.
 The vorticity shed in the wake is expected to meander, but the underlying flow instability is convective in nature.
 For most of the parameters chosen, the unsteady dynamics resulting from the meander occur far downstream of the array and negligibly influences the steady flow near the array.
-(For some cases with $\defaoa=14^\circ$, the flow did not reach steady state due to boundary layer separating from the airfoils.
-We characterized the performance of those cases using long-time averaged quantities.)
-In this manner, we use this computational tool to establish steady laminar flow as an approximation to the physically occurring turbulent flow.
+(For some cases with $\theta_\text{def} = 14^\circ$, the flow did not reach steady state due to boundary layer separating from the airfoils -- a vortex street is shed by the airfoils.
+We characterized the performance of those cases using long-time averaged quantities obtained from a time-resolved unsteady solution of the governing equations.
+An averaging interval of $t=160$ was used, which yielded the averages to $<5\%$ accuracy.)